astrolicious/studiocms/www/docs/src/content/docs/start-here/environment-variables.md

 ## Authentication Environment Variables

-Currently we have 2 ways to authenticate with Astro StudioCMS:
+Currently there are 2 ways to authenticate with Astro StudioCMS:

 ### GitHub